Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ---
 ## About Me

+My current work spans three interconnected directions — the **3 A's**:
+- **Agent** — environment building and training for multimodal, multi-turn agents.
+- **Algorithm** — algorithmic improvements, including Bayesian-grounded methods.
+- **Autonomy** — post-training for autonomous-driving scenarios and solving real-world problems.

+I'm always glad to discuss these areas — and their intersections.
+Feel free to reach out!

 Greetings!
 I'm Jiamian Wang, a Ph.D. candidate at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
 Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA) with Dr. Tao.
 I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018.